dotnet/csharpstandard/standard/expressions.md

 }
 ```

 The lifetime of the local variable must now be extended to at least the lifetime of the anonymous function delegate.
 This can be achieved by “hoisting” the local variable into a field of a compiler-generated class.
-Instantiation of the local variable ([§12.19.6.3](expressions.md#121963-instantiation-of-local-variables)) then corresponds to creating an instance of the compiler generated class, and accessing the local variable corresponds to accessing a field in the instance of the compiler generated class.
+Instantiation of the local variable ([§12.19.6.3](expressions.md#121963-instantiation-of-local-variables)) then corresponds to creating an instance of the compiler-generated class, and accessing the local variable corresponds to accessing a field in the instance of the compiler-generated class.
 Furthermore, the anonymous function becomes an instance method of the compiler-generated class:

 <!-- Example: {template:"standalone-lib", name:"AnonFunctionImplementationExample6"} -->
 ```csharp